Finke Gorge National Park Travel Guide

 Finke Gorge National Park is located 1,300 kilometres south of Darwin, and it can be difficult to access.
 Since the park is situated in one of the Northern Territory’s most remote regions, you should come prepared with plenty of water and provisions.
 Finke Gorge and the surrounding areas have an arid climate, and you can expect hot conditions.

-Things to see and do in Finke Gorge National Park
+Things to do in Finke Gorge National Park

 During your exhilarating adventures in Finke Gorge National Park, you will stumble upon vast desert landscapes that are protected by impressive stone giants.
 These massive rock formations will surely take your breath away.
 If you can climb to the highest lookouts in the park, you will be satisfied by picturesque views of expansive plains, craggy mountains, and majestic sandstone formations.
 Your eyes will be overwhelmed by painted scenes of red and gold hues.